thoughtspot/thoughtspot.github.io/_app-integrate/SAML/configure-SAML-with-tscli.md

 users.
 You can set up SAML through the shell on the ThoughtSpot instance using a `tscli` based configurator.

-Before configuring SAML, you will need this information:
+Before configuring SAML, you need this information:

 -   IP of the server where your ThoughtSpot instance is running.
 -   Port of the server where your ThoughtSpot instance is running.